 In this case, the Redemption Amount will be less than the principal amount and you could lose up to 90% of your principal amount.
 Calculation Agent: BofA Securities, Inc. ("BofAS"), an affiliate of BofA Finance.
 Selling Agent: BofAS CUSIP: 09709UJE9 Underlying Return: With respect to each Underlying, (Ending Value - Starting Value) Starting Value Least Performing Underlying: The Underlying with the lowest Underlying return.
 Events of Default and Acceleration: If an Event of Default, as defined in the senior indenture relating to the Notes and in the section entitled "Description of Debt Securities-Events of Default and Rights of Acceleration" beginning on page 22 of the accompanying prospectus, with respect to the Notes occurs and is continuing, the amount payable to a holder of the Notes upon any acceleration permitted under the senior indenture will be equal to the amount described under the caption "Redemption Amount" above, calculated as though the date of acceleration were the Maturity Date of the Notes and as though the Valuation Date were the third trading day prior to the date of acceleration.
-In case of a default in the payment of the Notes, whether at their maturit or upon acceleration, the Notes will not bear a default interest rate.
+In case of a default in the payment of the Notes, whether at their maturity or upon acceleration, the Notes will not bear a default interest rate.

-Subject to change.
+^{}Subject to change.

 Any payments on the Notes depend on the credit risk of BofA Finance, as Issuer, and BAC, as Guarantor, and on the performance of the Underlyings.
 The economic terms of the Notes are based on BAC's internal funding rate, which is the rate it would pay to borrow funds through the issuance of market-linked notes, and the economic terms of certain related hedging arrangements BAC's affiliates enter into.
 BAC's internal funding rate is typically lower than the rate it would pay when it issues conventional fixed or floating rate debt securities.
-This difference in funding rate, as well as the underwriting discount, if any,, referral fee and the hedging related charges described below (see "Risk Factors" beginning on page PS-8), will reduce the economic terms of the Notes to you and the initial estimated value of the Notes as of the pricing date.
+This difference in funding rate, as well as the underwriting discount, if any,, referral fee and the hedging related charges described below (see "Risk Factors" beginning on page PS-8), will reduce the economic terms of the Notes to you and the initial estimated value of the Notes.
+Due to these factors, the public offering price you pay to purchase the Notes will be greater than the initial estimated value of the Notes as of the pricing date.